Text from the catalog for the exhibition “Fashioning Felt” 2009

-Switzerland’s Switzerland’s Ursula Suter makes highly dimensional pieces employ-ing this process within the parameters of true felting.
-Her technique is also closely related to forms of stitched-resist practiced in Japan and western Africa (figs. 12a-d).
-Suter begins with gossamer sheets of wool batting.
-With a needle and thread, she gently pleats, tucks, or ruches them in a series of parallel folds.
-Each fold is covered with a thin plastic strip and lightly stitched in place.
-When she proceeds to the wetting and agitation, no area is spared from shrinkage, but the raised area in the plastic strip felts only to itself, not to the background.
-When the felting is complete, the ridges stand off the surface in a variety of forms (figs. 13-15).
-In some cases, a cobweb-like layer of silk fibers is laid over the surface before felting, creating an effect similar to Persian lamb.
+Ursula Suter from Switzerland produces three-dimensional structured felt surfaces with a kind of reserve technique.
+This technique is al closely related to the forms of “stitched resist” practiced in Japan and West Africa (Fig. 12a-d).
+Suter begins with a wafer-thin wool surface.
+She gently folds, turns or gathers the surfaces in rows and parallel folds.
+Each pleat is covered with a thin strip of plastic and lightly sewn up with a needle and thread.
+When she moves on to editing, no area is spared from shrinking.
+The covered area with the plastic strip only felts for itself and remains more or less raised.
+When the felting is complete, the ribs protrude from the surface in various shapes.
+In some cases, a cobweb-like layer of silk fibers is placed on the surface before felting, creating an effect similar to Persian lamb.

 My contribution to the exhibition “Fashioning Felt” is the result of several experiments titled “new surface-structures”.

 I worked with different materials (wool and silk) in my own techniques of structuring surfaces.